-FTM is pleased to offer online courses through our website, which are available 24 hours a day 365 days a year.
+FTM is pleased to offer online distance education courses through our website, which are available 24 hours a day, 365 days a year.

-You have one month to complete the online course, which takes approximately 2 – 3 hours to complete.
-In order to receive confirmation of completion, a passing grade of 80% is required.
-You may re-write the test as often as you like, however a $20 fee will apply each time.
+You have one month to complete the online course, which takes approximately 3 – 4 hours to complete.
+The test is open-book and in order to receive a certificate of completion, a passing grade of 80% is required.
+You may re-write the test as often as you like, however a $30 fee will apply each time.

-*New* Participants who have once taken an online course and are looking to re-fresh their knowledge of any online course – as information gets updated over the years – may do so for $20.
+Participants who have taken an online course and are looking to re-fresh their knowledge – as information gets updated over the years – may do so for $30.

 The objective of the WHMIS course is to provide the information and skills required to work with WHMIS-controlled products safely.
 FTM’s WHMIS course is tailored for the film industry.
 Topics include: WHMIS symbols & labels, classification of controlled products, Material Safety Data Sheets (MSDS), and controlled products handling and usage.

-The Locations/Flagperson course provides training in the roles and responsibilities of the Locations Department.
-Topics include: the implementation of logistical plans for the production unit; professional standards of conduct including maintaining filming locations per contracts and monitoring the safety of cast, crew and the public; and the provincial laws governing traffic control on streets, roads and highways.
+The Locations course provides training in the roles and responsibilities of the Locations Department.
+Topics include: the implementation of logistical plans for the production unit; professional standards of conduct including maintaining filming locations per contracts and monitoring the safety of cast, crew and the public.

 An introduction to the many forms and documents encountered when working on a film or television project (or “show”).
 This course outlines the standard paperwork used in production offices including: the start pack, scheduling documents, call sheets, sides, the daily production report, and accounting forms.